 "HAZARDOUS MATERIALS" means any explosive, flammable, toxic, noxious or other harmful or hazardous materials, including dynamite, concentrated chemicals in either solid, liquid or gaseous form, pressurized gases, gasoline and diesel fuel.

-"HIGHWAY" includes every highway within the meaning of the Transportation Act excluding highways classified as arterials pursuant to the Transportation Act designed or intended for or used by the general public for the passage of persons and vehicles,
+"HIGHWAY" includes every highway within the meaning of the Transportation Act excluding highways classified as arterials pursuant to the Transportation Act designed or intended for or used by the general public for the passage of persons and vehicles.

 "LANEWAY" means a service road located at the rear of residential or commercial property.